danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

 This is a very simple protocol that describes how the app authorizes itself.
-The
-app will be able to use this without having to care about how it's implemented.
+The app will be able to use this without having to care about how it's implemented.

-Before we implement it, we have to add a way to store any auth tokens we receive.
+Before we implement it, we must add a way to store auth tokens.
 Remember what I told you about the `ApiContext`?
-Well, I think it is the PERFECT
-place to store api tokens as well, so let's do that.
-Add an `authToken` property
+It's a great place to store API tokens as well, so let's do that.

-to the `ApiContext` protocol:
+Add an `authToken` property to the `ApiContext` protocol:

 ```swift
 var authToken: String? { get set }
 ```

-Also, add this property to `NonPersistentApiContext` (if we had a persistent one,
-it would remember the token even if restarted the app, but that's something that
-you could perhaps try to build yourself):
+Also, add this property to `NonPersistentApiContext` (if we had a persistent one, it would remember the token even if restarted the app, but that's something you can build yourself):

 ```swift
 var authToken: String?
 ```

-Now, let's create an Alamofire-based `AuthService`.
-Add an `Auth` folder to `Api`
+Let's create an Alamofire-based `AuthService`.
+Create an `Auth` folder to `Api` and add this:
-and add this class:

 ```swift